 Beautiful concept cars

-From the mid 1960s – mid 70s BMW commissioned a series of beautiful concept cars by contemporary Italian designers of that era.
+From the mid 1960s – mid 70s BMW commissioned a series of beautiful concept cars, penned by contemporary Italian designers of the age.

 BMW’s automotive design direction